Search by city or zip code. Press enter or select the go button to submit request

 This is the level of the levee protection for Winfield.

 Near this height, the office building and storage building of Kimaterials, a sand and gravel company on Highway 79 between Winfield and Old Monroe, begins flooding.
+Also, the Corps has not kept Lock 25 open above this height.

 Route N is closed from Highway 79 at Winfield to where state maintenance ends.